APPG Archive page

 Immigration Bill Could Undermine HIV/AIDS Diagnoses In Immigrant Communities

 Responding to the publication of the Immigration Bill today, which will require immigration checks before anyone can access a GP, the Chair of the All-Party Parliamentary Group on HIV/AIDs has warned it could pose serious risks to public health and the spread of HIV/AIDs in the UK.

 All-Party Groups welcome UK Governments contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria

-The UK’s pledge of xxx to support the Global Fund to Fight AIDS, Tuberculosis and Malaria represents a fantastic commitment by the UK government to lead the global fight against three of the world’s deadliest diseases.
+The UK’s pledge to support the Global Fund to Fight AIDS, Tuberculosis and Malaria represents a fantastic commitment by the UK government to lead the global fight against three of the world’s deadliest diseases.
 We congratulate the government on its ambitious pledge, and applaud their determination to rally international support behind one of the most successful global health efforts in history.

 15th August 2013